vasanthv/hello/README.md

 ## A free, p2p, group video call app for the web.
 No signups.
 No downloads.
 Works in all major browsers.

-Ahey is built using WebRTC, so all your video, audio & text chat is peer-to-peer.
-Group video call is achieved using WebRTC mesh.
-So the quality of the call is inversely proportional to the number of people on the call.
-The sweet number is somewhere around 6 to 8 people in an average high-speed connection.
+Ahey is built on WebRTC, enabling peer-to-peer video, audio, and text communication.
+Group calls use a mesh topology, where each participant connects directly to every other participant.
+This means there’s no central server handling the media streams, which keeps things private and low-latency, but also makes performance dependent on the number of participants and their internet speeds.
+Call quality tends to decrease as more people join, with the sweet spot typically being around 6 to 8 participants on a high-speed connection.

 ### Key Features